 Not all nootropics will ultimately be beneficial to those who suffer from attention deficits.
 However, many nootropics are well-known for their ability to improve cognition, motivation, and concentration.
 Always consult your doctor before making adjustments to medication.
 Because most cognitive supplements and nootropics are stable and safe to use indefinitely, individuals who fear health risks or addiction to amphetamines may want to consider using nootropics as an alternative form of treatment.

 Top 10 Nootropics for ADD & ADHD

-Here’s the best nootropics for Attention Deficit Disorder with or without Hyperactivity, according to our anecdotal experience.
+These are the best nootropics for Attention Deficit Disorder with or without Hyperactivity, according to scientific studies and our anecdotal experience.
 As we frequently say in the nootropics community, your mileage may vary.

 Piracetam is considered by many to be the father of all nootropic drugs.
 It has a history of being used to treat dementia, Alzheimer’s Disease and other cognitive diseases that come with old age.
 Most research conducted on piracetam has come to the consensus that it does not have much effect on individuals who are not experiencing cognitive decline.
 For this reason, piracetam does not seem like an ideal alternative treatment for attention deficits.
 However, piracetam is extremely safe to take, and supplementation by anyone will help prevent cognitive decline before it even starts.
 Thus, it might be worthwhile to take piracetam alongside another medication on this list.
 One small study mentions a combination of atomoxetine (an ADHD medication) and Piracetam.